SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 We'll explore key principles like making small, frequent changes, recognizing code smells, learning to defer refactoring tasks, and minimizing bias to maintain a sustainable pace of improvement.

-This article takes the [TaskList](https://kata-log.rocks/task-list-kata) kata, makes minimal modifications, and refactors the code.
+This article takes the [TaskList](https://kata-log.rocks/task-list-kata) kata, makes minimal modifications to the original kata, and refactors the code.
 The code to refactor is available [here](https://github.com/SarthakMakhija/task-list-refactoring/tree/original).

+### Overview of TaskList

 ### Mindset

 A refactoring mindset encourages developers to embrace small changes.
-Cultivating this mindset involves recognizing code smells, identifying and leveraging similar patterns within the codebase, learning to defer less critical refactoring tasks, and maintaining a
-TODO list to track areas for improvement.
+Cultivating this mindset involves recognizing code smells, identifying and leveraging similar patterns within the codebase, learning to defer some refactoring tasks, and maintaining a TODO list to track areas for improvement.
 Furthermore, it's important to avoid "coding in the brain" by bringing the thoughts and ideas in code, and to be mindful of personal biases that may influence coding choices.

 #### Safety net

+...

 #### Small changes, small commits